 Think about the last time you attended a seminar, workshop, or tradeshow.
-Got swag?
-So where is it?
-What do you usually do with those binders, notes, notebooks, and product samples from a continuing education event or tradeshow?
+All the stuff you brought back, where is it?
+What did you do with those binders, notes, notebooks, and product samples from a continuing education event or tradeshow?

 Make It Benefit You

 Think of ways that material can benefit your present life, help you in your career, relationships, or whatever it might be.
-Then decide on concrete, appropriate steps to allow for that to happen.
+Then, decide on concrete, appropriate steps to allow that to happen.

 This process takes intention and planning.
-It will not happen if you relegate that bag or binder full of notes and product samples where you won’t think about it.
+It will not happen if you relegate that bag or binder full of notes and product samples to a place you won’t think about.

 What To Do with It

 Here are some examples of what that process of paying attention to that material might look like:

 - You took notes on the various seminars during the activity — to cement the knowledge in your brain, transcribe the notes by hand.
 Then, scan those notes and file the document in an electronic file related to the topic.
 If you have Evernote or the like, that’s another convenient way to keep your information handy and classified.

 - You received printed material you already know is valuable and want to keep — scan it and follow the steps described above.
 If you’re going to keep the paper copies, make a file.

 - You collected sample items — Are you interested in trying those items?
 Place them where you are most likely to use them and try them!
 Did you collect the items for someone else?
 Place the things where you won’t forget to take them the next time you see that person.